 For a 100-level foundation Visual Arts (AAV) course

-Please contact the Department Advisor, Professor Chung Chak at firstname.lastname@example.org.
-The Department Advisor must review a portfolio with 3-5 artworks from the course and the course syllabus/description/assignment sheets.
+Please contact the Department Chair, Professor Chung Chak at firstname.lastname@example.org, or the appropriate program coordinator.
+The Chair, or coordinator, must review a portfolio with 3-5 artworks from the course and the course syllabus/description/assignment sheets.

 - Foundation courses that can be considered for transfer include AAV 111 Drawing, AAV 113 3-D, AAV 130 Photo I, and AAV 140 4-D.